wavexx/python-bond/README.rst

   Execute "code" (which is a normal string) inside the interpreter, but within an anonymous block.
-Local variables will be not visible to the main code, unless they are explicitly declared as such.
+Local variables will be not visible to the main code, unless they are explicitly declared as global.

 ``close()``: